Power BI Themes and Templates Can Ramp Up Your Data Analysis

 Power BI themes and templates are a immediate way to add another layer of professionalism and efficiency to your organization.

-To learn more about Power BI and how to get started, join us in San Francisco for one of our Power BI Dashboard In A Day training workshops.
+To learn more about Power BI, see what our team is writing about Power BI and Data Visualization.
+To get started, join us in San Francisco or Irvine for one of our Power BI Dashboard In A Day training workshops.

 Eric Bragas is a Business Intelligence Consultant at DesignMind.